Tampere-University-Urban-Physics/fundamentals-of-gis/Content/4_Exercise.md

 As already mentioned, the Ring Rail line improves the commuter traffic network and accessibility of the suburbs along the track, but how does this show on real numbers?

 1. Find out how many are affected by the new stations by calculating how many people live within a radius of 1 kilometer of them, and the new and planned stations combined.
 	- You can do this by doing a buffer analysis using the ring_rail_line_stations and capital_region_people data (which gives a count of residents in the area).
-Keep a note of these results - you will be asked about them later.
+Now is a good time to open the Moodle quiz to get the answers to these questions.
 	- Open the *Buffer* tool from the *Processing Toolbox*
 	- Make a 1km buffer around the ring_rail_line_stations (input: ring_rail_line_stations, distance: 1000)
 		- To only make a buffer around the planned stations, select those stations and use the *Selected features only* function in the *Buffer* tool